yokan-board/yokan-board/README.md

 Yokan, because yes, you can -- have a Kanban board that's simple, private, and truly yours.

 Yokan (予感) is a clean, intuitive Kanban board application designed for simplicity and ease of self-hosting.
 Yokan provides a seamless experience for organizing tasks and managing projects without the complexity you would find with the alternatives.
+With [**Yokan Board MCP**](https://github.com/yokan-board/yokan-board-mcp), you can even use AI agents to interact with your Kanban boards.

 恋の予感